xarray-contrib/xoak/design_notes.md

 Possible issues are:

-- loading all coordinate data into memory
+- keeping all *coordinate* data in memory at the same time
 - tree construction time
-- tree storage in memory
+- keeping the whole tree in memory
-- loading all indexer data into memory
+- keeping all *indexer* data in memory at the same time
 - selection (query) time

 Some potential sources of inspiration: